-Clearly, the most problematic result of this study is the model's very poor skill in predicting the effects of major climate controls ENSO and AO.
+Clearly, the most problematic result of this study is the model's very poor skill in predicting the effects of major climate events, namely ENSO and AO.
 Because ENSO and AO have their greatest influence on the U.S. during the winter season, the model's poor forecast ability is more troublesome.

-On average, skill in predicting ENSO events is limited.
+On average, skill in predicting surface climate associated with ENSO events is limited.
 For individual events, the model was able to forecast one variable well, but the other variable for the same ENSO event was forecasted poorly.
-Boundary forcing from the predicted SST anomalies or model sensitivity to the SST anomalies may be responsible for the errors.
+Model sensitivity to the SST boundary forcing may be responsible for the errors.